NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 <disconnect [description="DESCRIPTION"] [timeout="NUMBER"] [target="TARGET_ID"] />
 ```

-Each device used in the test is automatically disconnected when the test ends (with any result).
-However, a diconnection may be used in the test.
+Each device used in the test is automatically disconnected when the test ends (no matter the result).
+However, when a diconnection is to be a part of the test this operation may be used.

 ##### Assert services and characteristics